KalAbaddon/listd.k13.app/.github/ISSUE_TEMPLATE/checklist_error.md

 ---
 name: Checklist error
-about: Suggest an idea for this project
+about: a template for reporting checklist errors
 title: ''
-labels: 'checklist' 'editing error'
+labels: 'checklist error'
 assignees: ''

 ---